 Note: If you'd like to refund a credit card payment that doesn't meet the refund requirements above, you can either enter that refund amount on a more recent Stripe payment or handle the refund outside of SimplePractice.
 If you refund the client outside of SimplePractice, see: Refunding a client to learn how to record this in your client's file.

 Keeping track of credit card payments

-The Payouts report details all of the credit card charges processed through your account, making it easy to keep track of transactions associated with SimplePractice.
-You can see the following details within the selected date range:
+The Card Transactions report details all of the credit card charges processed through your Online Payments account, making it easy to to keep track of transactions associated with your account.
+You can access this report by navigating to your Calendar homepage and clicking Billing > Card Transactions.
+This report will show you the following details relating to each charge: